Using Claude on Amazon Bedrock - Model Selection, Prompt Design, and Cost Optimization

 Summary

 Using Claude models on Amazon Bedrock revolves around three pillars: model selection, prompt design, and cost optimization.
 Use Sonnet for general tasks, Haiku for high-speed processing, and Opus for high-precision tasks.
 Separate system and user prompts to stabilize output quality.
-Optimize costs with Provisioned Throughput and prompt caching, and secure your application with Guardrails to build production-ready generative AI applications.
+In production, use dynamic routing based on request characteristics to balance cost and quality, and achieve predictable cost structures with Provisioned Throughput and prompt caching.
+Secure your application with Guardrails while designing for region constraints and TPM quotas to build scalable generative AI applications.